Fu-StarsLights/eap-suport/README.md

   -t,--token <token>          set user token, If you enter "update", the token is
                               automatically refreshed.
-The password is required -pwd,--password <password>  set device safe password -h, --help                  display help for command
+The password is required -pwd,--password <password>  set device safe password -c,--copy <remove path>     copy Directory to the remote directory -h, --help                  display help for command
 ```